janet-lang/janet-lang.org/md/syntax.md

 Structs are represented by a sequence of white-space delimited key value pairs surrounded by curly braces.
 The sequence is defined as key1, value1, key2, value2, etc.
 There must be an even number of items between curly braces or the parser will signal a parse error.
 Any value can be a key or value.
-Using nil as a key or value, however, will drop that pair from the parsed struct.
+Using nil or NaN as a key, however, will drop that pair from the parsed struct.
+Using nil as value will drop that pair from the parsed struct

 ```janet
 {}